immersive-web/webxr-input-profiles/README.md

 }
 ```

-If the thumbstick or touchpad is able to be depressed, the data source must also include a `buttonIndex` property with a value representing the index in the `Gamepad.buttons` array at which to find the button's data.
+Some thumbsticks and touchpads may be able to be depressed or they may also have a center deadzone in which axis data isn't reported but a "touched" status is.
+In both cases, the data source must also include a `buttonIndex` property with a value representing the index in the `Gamepad.buttons` array at which to find the button's data.
 On touchpads with a dpad-like physical behavior, the x-axis and y-axis values can be used to determine which quadrant(s) are being pressed.
 For example:

 ```json
 {